Team-LifeKing/Discord-Roles/README.md

  |  🥇〢𒆜 Ranger(Level 1+)   | *Given to you when you are in **`level 1-9`**.* | *Verified role.
 No special permissions.* |

 > **Please Note**: The level up roles will be allotted to you after sending a particular amount of messages as mentioned above to get your perks unlocked!
-(Messages sent all time is not considered in this, only WR ツ AMARI(AmariBot#5150) Leaderboard is considered.)